jonnor/agree/doc/braindump.md

 for being able to generate testcases and to reason about.

 However, it is easy to miss some cases this way.
-Or put alternatively, it is unreasonably tedious to ensure (up front) that this covers everything.
+Or put alternatively, it is unreasonably tedious to ensure (up front) that manually written examples covers everything.

     TODO: move fuzz/mutation tools from poly-test out to a dedicated library, that Agree can use?